General Terms and Conditions (GTC) of the check-in/check-out feature in the App

 Any number of journeys can be undertaken using the CICO feature in one calendar day.

 The cheapest ticket combinations overall are used to calculate the fare for all journeys undertaken on one calendar day, provided that this is possible in accordance with the fare regulations that apply to the journey.
 This only applies under the condition that the customer undertakes all these journeys using the same log-in details.

 The fare calculated for all journeys undertaken on one calendar day shall be billed at the end of the business day and charged directly to the customer by means of the payment method stored in the app.

-The traditional information media (such as ticket machines, websites and apps of the ZVV or other transport companies) are available to provide details about prices before or during the journey.
+The traditional information media (such as ZVV app, ZVV website, ticket machines or channels of other transport companies) are available to provide details about prices before or during the journey.
 Prices can deviate from the indicated fare if the journey undertaken is not the same as the journey in the query.

 III.
 Area of validity and contracting parties

 The CICO feature is used to sell Switzerland-wide network tickets, tickets for journeys across different networks and tickets for National Direct Service.
 The CICO feature includes the ranges approved for the CICO feature by each tariff owner.

 The contracts of carriage for all journeys undertaken using the CICO feature are concluded between the customer and the transport companies providing the carriage.